-As well as being really convenient, video doorbells also help to heighten your home's security - you can receive notifications to your smartphone when someone approaches your front door, for example.
+As well as being really convenient, the best video doorbells also help to improve your home's security.
+For instance, you can receive notifications to your smartphone when someone approaches your front door.

-Video doorbells are great way to dip your toes into smart home tech - whether you’re a tech expert or a beginner, you’ll be able to find the best video doorbell that is perfect for you with this handy list.
+Video doorbells are also a great way to dip your toes into smart home tech and to help boost your home's IQ.
+So whether you’re a tech expert or a beginner, use this guide to the best video doorbells to find the one that's perfect for you.

 1. Nest Hello